IntelligentAutomationCommunity/Send-Secure-Email-Zivver/README.md

 - the standard SMTP server
 - the Secure Email service from Zivver

+# Installation Instructions
+Download the Studio Package file and Import it into your Cortex Environment.
+Don't forget to apply rights using the Studio Authorization module.

 ## Cortex Config Store configuration
 Use the Cortex Config Store to create the following 2 Areas:
 - Email-Service